 Apdex scores marked with an

 * asterisk indicate the agent collected less than 100 samples for that transaction name.
-Data for these transactions may be less accurate than higher throughput transactions.
+Data for these transactions may be less accurate than data for transactions with higher throughput.

 Additional subscription-level functions

-Depending on your New Relic subscription level, additional functions may be available for the Transactions page's selected transaction.
+Depending on your subscription level, additional functions may be available for the Transactions page's selected transaction.

 |If you want to...||Do this...|